gasparesganga/gasparesganga.com/labs/jquery-popup-window/index.md

 This is the main method.
 It supports different *actions* and provides the interaction with the PopupWindow.
 See the [Actions](#actions) section for more details.

 #### *$.PopupWindowSetup(options)*
-Change the default `options` for all the PopupWindow [initialized](#init) in the future.
+Changes the default `options` for all the PopupWindow [initialized](#init) in the future.

 #### *$.PopupWindowMinimizedArea(options)*
-Change the position of the *minimized area* in the browser's window where all the PopupWindows are minimized.
+Changes the position of the *minimized area* in the browser's window where all the PopupWindows are minimized.
 The `options` object can contain one or both of the following properties *(the default values are shown here)*:

 ```javascript
 {
     position    : "bottom left"   // String